 One of the easiest methods I have used is the plate method for portion control.
 With the plate method, each type of food should take up roughly a certain portion of your plate.
 Using a portion control plate makes this process even easier.

-- 25% of your plate can be filled with starchy food.
-It’s best to opt for whole grains like long grain brown rice or quinoa rather than a slice of white bread or white rice.
+• 25% of your plate can be filled with starchy food.
+It’s best to opt for whole grains like long-grain brown rice or quinoa rather than a slice of white bread or white rice.
 For those doing Paleo or gluten-free, this is a great time to enjoy winter squash or sweet potatoes.
-Despite my husband’s insistence, potatoes are a starch and not a vegetable.
+Despite my husband’s insistence, potatoes are starch and not a vegetable.

 If you’re dealing with diabetes, a diabetes portion control plate will definitely help.